Ipe wood decking alternatives

 Written by on

-Ipe decking is well known for its high strength, durability, and great looks.
-Ipe wood is used for so many different exterior projects and is an excellent choice for decking, boardwalks, furniture and siding to name a few.
-With current Ipe decking prices at all time highs, you may be thinking about other options.
+Ipe decking, pronounced E-pay, is well known for its high strength, durability, and great looks.
+Ipe wood is used for so many different exterior projects.
+It is an excellent choice for decking, boardwalks, outdoor furniture, wood siding and more.
+However, with current Ipe decking prices at all time highs, and availability low, you may be thinking about other options.
 If Ipe decking doesn’t meet your project budget needs, here’s a few other great natural hardwood decking options to consider.

 Ipe decking, posts and railings on boardwalk at Corkscrew Swamp Sanctuary